- Get link

 Prayer

-Heavenly Father, I surrender my fears and worries to You, trusting in Your promises of protection.
-Fill me with Your peace, guidance, and excitement for life and people.
-Thank you for showing me I have nothing to fear.
-In Jesus’ name, Amen.
+We surrender our fears and worries to You, trusting in Your promises of protection.
+Fill us with Your peace, guidance, and excitement for life and people.
+Thank you for showing us that we have nothing to fear.

-I would love to hear your thoughts and experiences, feel free to leave a comment below.
+- I would love to hear your thoughts and experiences, feel free to leave a comment below.

-Enjoyed this post?
+- Enjoyed this post?
 Subscribe now for more insightful content.

 Comments